 Let's get started!

 Currently, 52.7% of the world accesses the Internet via a mobile phone.
 In fact, 75.1% of Americans (239.5 million people) use mobile Internet.

 That number has increased every year since mobile Internet was introduced.
 Smartphones are everywhere today, and new users flock to them every day as they become more affordable.

 In 2015, Google reported that it fielded more searches from mobile devices than it did from desktop computers.
 That's what fueled algorithm updates like their mobile-first index — the need to serve better results to mobile users.

 Those mobile users are growing, too.
-Mobile Internet adoption has far outpaced desktops, and the world in general is adapting to the Internet on smaller and smaller screens.
+Mobile Internet adoption has far outpaced desktops, and the world, in general, is adapting to the Internet on smaller and smaller screens.

-If you want your business to stay on top of your industry, you have adapt as well.
+If you want your business to stay on top of your industry, you have to adapt as well.